matthjs/CG_competition/README.md

 (note that Phong shader is used here)'

 # Update
-Added support for multiple textures.
+Added support for multiple textures (around ~27-03-2023)